dssg/hitchhikers-guide/tech-tutorials/reproducible-software/README.md

 - works for someone other than the original team
 - can be **easily** installed on another computer
-- has Documentation that describes what the dependencies are and how to install them
+- has documentation that describes what the dependencies are and how to install them
-- comes with enough tests to indicate the software is running properly.
+- comes with enough tests to indicate the software is running properly

 ---